Pete-Sekesan/pete-gatsby-devblog/content/blog/react-portfolio/index.md

 So I know what you most likely are thinking:
 "Pete, why are you using React for a simple static developer portfolio?"

 I know.
 I get it.
 When I was in my boot camp, one of our first tasks was to build a dev portfolio.
 Later on when I was in the React portion of the curriculum, I thought to myself that I would love to redo it in React at some point.
-I reached out to the web and some mentors and I got conflicting advice.a1
+I reached out to the web and some mentors and I got conflicting advice.

 "Sure, it could be a good way to show your skills with React" or